 Government Departments Involved in the Conflict:

-Ministry of Road Transport and Highways, Goa Coastal Zone Management Authority, Government of Goa, Public Works Department
+Ministry of Road Transport and Highways, Goa Coastal Zone Management Authority, Public Works Department

 PSUs Involved in the Conflict: